 To specify that some or all users should connect using a given

-external plugin, create a “blank” MySQL user, set it
+authentication plugin, create a “blank” MySQL

 let the plugin return the real authenticated user name (if

-blank user).
-For example, suppose that there exists a hypothetical
+different from the blank user).
+Suppose that there exists a

 ldap_auth that implements LDAP

--- create default proxy account CREATE USER ''@'' IDENTIFIED WITH ldap_auth AS 'O=Oracle, OU=MySQL'; CREATE USER 'developer'@'localhost' IDENTIFIED BY 'developer_pass'; CREATE USER 'manager'@'localhost' IDENTIFIED BY 'manager_pass'; GRANT PROXY ON 'manager'@'localhost' TO ''@''; GRANT PROXY ON 'developer'@'localhost' TO ''@'';
+-- create default proxy account CREATE USER ''@'' IDENTIFIED WITH ldap_auth AS 'O=Oracle, OU=MySQL'; -- create proxied accounts; use -- mysql_no_login plugin to prevent direct login CREATE USER 'developer'@'localhost' IDENTIFIED WITH mysql_no_login; CREATE USER 'manager'@'localhost' IDENTIFIED WITH mysql_no_login; -- grant to default proxy account the -- PROXY privilege for proxied accounts GRANT PROXY ON 'manager'@'localhost' TO ''@''; GRANT PROXY ON 'developer'@'localhost' TO ''@'';

-$> mysql --user=myuser --password='myuser_pass' ...
+$> mysql --user=myuser --password ...
+Enter password: myuser_password

-The server will not find
+The server does not find

 myuser defined as a

-MySQL user.
-But because there is a blank user account
+MySQL user, but because there is a blank user account

-''@''), that matches the client user name and
+''@'') that matches the client user name and

 host name, the server authenticates the client against that

-account: The server invokes
+account: The server invokes the

 name and password.

 ldap_auth plugin finds in the LDAP

-myuser_pass is not the correct
+myuser_password is not

 authentication fails and the server rejects the connection.

 If the password is correct and

 myuser is a developer, it returns

-developer to the MySQL server, rather than
+developer to the MySQL server,

-myuser.
+myuser as a proxy.
 The server verifies that

 ''@'' can authenticate as

-PROXY privilege to do so) and
+PROXY privilege to do so)

 and accepts the connection.
 The session proceeds with

-by the DBA using
+should be set up by the DBA using

 GRANT statements, not shown.)
+The

 CURRENT_USER() functions return

 mysql> SELECT USER(), CURRENT_USER(); +------------------+---------------------+ | USER() | CURRENT_USER() | +------------------+---------------------+ | myuser@localhost | developer@localhost | +------------------+---------------------+